vilkoos/CTWdata/README.md

 Files in this repo
 * readme.md      (this file)
 * ctw.csv        (the merged data)
 * code_book.rtf  (a simple code book with definitions of the column names)

+**Note** Some the columns in ctw.csv file have missing data, these missing data are coded as NA.